CARFAX/gridzilla/README.md

 Additionally, setting any cell's $X value to 0 will cause the cell to no longer display at the breakpoint.
 Our breakpoints follow Bootstrap3's standardized breakpoints.

+###Offsets
+Need to include some offsets?
+Offsets in gridzilla are padding based, as the table display doesn't play well with margins.
+That being said, they're really easy to use.
+Offsets that should happen before the cell are implemented like so..

+    cell-pre-$X

+Offsets that should happen after the cell are implemented like this...

+    cell-post-$X

 ##Building From Source

 Interested in contributing?
 We're happy to have you!